-Gas-powered lawn mowers with an electric starter rely on rechargeable storage batteries to supply the electrical energy to start the mower.
+A gas-powered lawn mower with an electric starter relies on rechargeable storage batteries to supply the energy to start the mower.
 Over time, these batteries lose their ability to take and hold a charge and must be replaced.
 The replacement process involves removal of the old battery and installation of the new one.

-Park your mower in a level, clear area.
-Check that any mower starting key is in the off position, then remove the key.
+Park your mower on a level, clear area, and prepare to work on it safely.
+Check that the mower starting key is in the off position, then remove the key.
 Disconnect the spark plug wire.
-For riding mowers, make sure blades are disengaged, the transmission is in neutral and any parking brake is engaged.
+If you have a riding mower, disengage the blade; engage the parking brake, and put the transmission in neutral.
 Locate the battery compartment of your mower, which normally is under the seat or the hood of a riding mower or at the rear or top of an electric push mower.

-Lift the hood or seat on riding mowers to gain access to the battery.
+Lift the hood or seat on a riding mower to gain access to the battery.
 Remove any covers, panels or shrouds on riding or push mowers that block access to the battery.
-On most mower models the covers, panels or shrouds are held in place by clips or by screws that you must undo with a flat-bladed or Phillips screwdriver.
-On some models the covers, panels or shrouds are held by hex-headed bolts that you undo with the appropriately sized wrench.
+On most mower models, the covers, panels or shrouds are held in place by clips or by screws that you must undo with a standard or Phillips screwdriver.
+On some models, the covers, panels or shrouds are held with hex-headed bolts that you undo with the appropriately sized wrench.

 Disconnect the black or negative cable from the old battery's negative terminal by undoing the screw or bolt holding the cable to the battery terminal.
-The negative terminal will be marked with a dash or the words "neg" or "minus."
+Negative terminals get marked with a dash or the word "neg" or "minus."
 Pull the cable off and away from the terminal.
-Then disconnect the red or positive cable in the same manner.
-The positive terminal will be marked with a plus sign or the words "pos" or "plus."
-If a connector is corroded, put on work gloves and scrub off the corrosion with a stiff wire brush or coarse steel wool pad.
-If the connector is tight, carefully pry it loose with a flat-blade screwdriver.
+Disconnect the red or positive cable in the same manner.
+The positive terminal gets labeled with a plus sign or the word "pos" or "plus."
+If a connector has corroded, put on work gloves and scrub off the corrosion with a stiff wire brush or coarse steel wool pad.
+If the connector is tight, carefully pry it loose with a standard screwdriver.

 Reconnect the battery cables to the new battery.
-Connect the red or positive cable to the battery's positive terminal and tighten the nut or bolt securing the cable to the terminal.
-Then connect the black or negative cable to the negative terminal.
+Connect the red or positive cable to the battery's positive terminal, and tighten the nut or bolt securing the cable to the terminal.
+When the positive side is reconnected, connect the black or negative cable to the negative terminal.
 Tighten the nut or bolt to secure the cable to the terminal.
 Start the mower.
 If it starts in the normal fashion, the battery was installed correctly.